maxkueng/restique/README.md

 # ![restique](https://raw.githubusercontent.com/maxkueng/restique/master/restique.svg?sanitize=true)

-**restique** is a wrapper around the [restic][restic] backup tool that allows using multiple backup profiles defined in a JSON configuration file.
+Le **restique** is a wrapper around the [restic][restic] backup tool that allows using multiple backup profiles defined in a JSON configuration file.
 You should be familiar with restic before using this.
 Read the [restic manual][restic-manual] first.

 It's written in Python and uses only core modules so that there are no extra